osmandapp/web/main/docs/user/plugins/trip-recording.md

 ## Overview

-Trip recording (Android) / Track recording (iOS) plugin is a special tool designed to record your routes, movements, and workouts.
+Trip recording plugin is a special tool designed to record your routes, movements, and workouts.
 This feature allows you to reuse, modify, update, and share your tracks with friends.

 Trip recording plugin is used to create new tracks, display recorded tracks on the map and work with existing records.
 It helps you analyze data such as speed, ascents, descents, or terrain features during your trip.
 The route can be recorded while navigating or simply on the go.